Your knowledge brain, in plain files you own.

 Your brain is the source; Augur makes it compound.

 Your brain stays in files you own.
-Augur turns it into tools, context, and client surfaces that can compound over time.
+Everything else — the agent, the model, the endpoint — swaps around it.
+Augur turns your brain into tools, context, and client surfaces that compound over time.

-Architecture diagram showing a user-owned second brain flowing through Augur to AI clients such as Claude, Codex, Gemini, Cursor, GitHub Copilot, and Ollama
+Architecture diagram showing a user-owned knowledge brain flowing through Augur to AI clients such as Claude, Codex, Gemini, Cursor, GitHub Copilot, and Ollama

-Not just a bridge.
-Augur connects the tools you use and writes useful outcomes back into the brain.
+Owned, not rented.
+Augur connects the agents you use and writes useful outcomes back into the brain you keep.

 A local system layer for your brain.